MWDelaney/bootstrap-3-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 3.3.4 =
+* Restore Bootstrap 3.2 backwards compatibility for [media-object] shortcode, updated documentation to use Bootstrap 3.3 example, but offer 3.2 options.

 = 3.3 =
 * Tested to work with Bootstrap 3.3!